 Many third-party marketplaces cannibalize sales from merchants and undercut pricing, but Inxeption Marketplaces give members the power to set the catalog, pricing, and promotions without sacrificing ownership of customer data.

 Benefit from pooled marketing resources across merchants and integrated analytics dashboards to help you refine your offerings and grow your business.

 Inxeption Marketplaces can benefit virtually any business in any industry.
 For example:

-- A large commercial real estate firm might collaborate with furniture providers and lighting companies to offer comprehensive office space packages to businesses.
+- A large commercial real estate firm might collaborate with furniture providers, lighting companies, and sanitization services to offer comprehensive office space packages to businesses.